singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 #### 8. Create a Simple Template
 The next thing we want to do is create one simple template in the templates directory.
-We create `home.hbt` with the following content in the templates folder:
+We create the *home.hbt* file with the following content in the templates folder:

 ```
 <!doctype html>